 OB-GYN Office

-If you are a Medical Assistant interested in working at a women’s health office, a gynecologist’s office would be best for you.
+If you are a Medical Assistant interested in working at a women’s health office, an OB-GYN office would be best for you.
 The Medical Assistant will have to perform many clinical tasks like taking patients’ vitals and keeping accurate records.
 MA’s will also have some administrative tasks such as scheduling appointments and answering patient questions.
 The hours here will be more regular than working in a hospital.

 Learn More About Our Medical Assistant Certification Program